rosyflamingo/readme/README.md

 I'm Brian Kariuki, a curious human and aspiring web scientist.

 The internet is like the ocean, vast and mostly unexplored.
-The waves can often be wild and will throw you around, the deep sea is electrifying.
+The waves can sometimes be wild and will throw you around, the deep sea is electrifying.
 Stay safe, be kind and avoid the sharks.

 - 🔭 Learning Dart, Flutter and how to be more eco-friendly